fedora-copr/logdetective/README.md

 This will create a virtual environment with dependencies and run all the tests.
 For more information follow the tox help.

+To run only a specific test execute this:

+    tox run -e style # to run flake8

+or

+    tox run -e lint # to run pylint

 License
 -------